lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 ###### Example of use Dask-jobqueue with SLURMCluster

 [Dask-jobqueue](https://jobqueue.dask.org/en/latest/howitworks.html#workers-vs-jobs)
-allows running jobs on ZIH system inside the python code and scale computations over the jobs.
+allows running jobs on the ZIH system inside the python code and scale computations over the jobs.
 [Dask-jobqueue](https://jobqueue.dask.org/en/latest/howitworks.html#workers-vs-jobs)
 creates a Dask Scheduler in the Python process where the cluster object is instantiated.
-Please check the example of a definition of the cluster object for the alpha partition (queue at the dask terms) on ZIH system:
+Please check the example of a definition of the cluster object for the alpha partition (queue at the dask terms) on the ZIH system:

 ```python
 from dask_jobqueue import SLURMCluster